ParhamPishro/Car-Monitoring-System/README.md

 (without stopping).
 + By clicking the Pause button, the reading of the points will stop.
 + By clicking the Restart button, the reading of the points will start from the beginning.
-+ By clicking on the Map button, the distance traveled by the car between the origin and destination points will be displayed.
++ By clicking on the Map button, the distance the car travels between the origin and destination points will be displayed.
-+ information that will be displayed to the user; including car information, car coordinates (longitude and latitude), the speed of the car at the moment ,the minimum and maximum speed of the car, the origin, the destination, and the distance between them.
++ information that will be displayed to the user; including car information, car coordinates (longitude and latitude), the speed of the car at the moment, the minimum and maximum speed of the car, the origin, the destination, and the distance between them.

 ---